 Data review involves verifying the completeness, correctness, and conformance/compliance of a specific data set against the method, procedural, or contractual requirements.
 Data that do not meet the acceptance criteria, such as accuracy, precision, and holding time, as described in this QAPP, will be qualified.
 The qualifier applied to the data will depend upon the severity of the exceedance.
-Data that are non-detected with exceeded holding times or exceptionally low spike (<10 percent) recoveries will be rejected and deemed unusable.
-Data that are found to be outside of acceptance criteria and do not grossly exceed criteria will be qualified as estimated.
+Data that are non-detected with exceeded holding times or exceptionally low spike (<10 percent) recoveries or as otherwise specified in SOP-40 (BRC, ERM and MWH 2007) will be rejected and deemed unusable.
+Data that are found to be outside of acceptance criteria and do not grossly exceed criteria will be qualified as estimated as specified in SOP-40 (BRC, ERM and MWH 2007).
+Data that are found to be associated with a contaminated blank sample will be qualified as non-detect following the National Functional Guidelines and SOP-40 (BRC, ERM and MWH 2007).